Houston Schools with Cake Decorating Courses

 Pastry Cook Level I - Certificate

-Students can complete this program option in a single semester.
-The required courses cover kitchen safety and sanitation, the basics of baking and preparing tarts, pies, cookies and teacakes, fundamentals of baking, and a course on bread and rolls.
+Students can complete this program option in two semesters.
+The required courses cover kitchen safety and sanitation, the basics of baking and preparing tarts, pies, cookies and teacakes, fundamentals of baking, and a course on breads and rolls.
 Enrollees are also required to complete Cake Decorating I.

 San Jacinto College

 San Jacinto College is a 2-year community college that offers a variety of certificates and associate's degree programs designed to prepare students for the workforce.
-The school offers more than ten different culinary arts programs, which start with the basics and build on them.
+The school offers certificate and degree programs in culinary arts.
+Continuing education and professional development courses are also available.

 Associate of Applied Science in Culinary Arts - Pastry Chef Specialty